 You teach because you love music.
 Not because you love keeping detailed budgets, organizing your repertoire library, or monitoring instrument rentals.
 As tedious as that work can be, it’s vital to the success of your program.
-Fortunately, with the right knowledge, you don’t have to spend all your time on it.

 The idea of teaching improvisation in the music classroom intimidates many music educators, and for good reason.
 When young musicians struggle to read music on the page it seems like a ridiculous leap to have them create music spontaneously!